jms290/NMT/README.md

 ***-NOTE: NMT_subject_morph requires AFNI and [ANTs](http://stnava.github.io/ANTs/) to be installed***

 ## Troubleshooting
-#### NMT_subject_align results in poor alignment to the NMT:
-The potential causes of poor alignment are varied.
-The following are just a few of the potential causes of poor Alignment
-- Incorrect image orientation or pixel dimensions:
-	+ If your MRI has incorrect header labels, use AFNI's [3drefit](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3drefit.html) to redefine the affected labels without modifying the underlaying data.
-- Large Field of View (FOV)
-	+ Consider cropping your MRI to better match the FOV of the NMT.
-- Field Inhomogeneities
-  + If ANTs is installed, consider running an [N4 Bias Correction](https://www.ncbi.nlm.nih.gov/pubmed/20378467) on your MRI.

 #### NMT_subject_process results in a inaccurately fit brainmask
 In cases when NMT_subject_process does not produce a sufficient brainmask, we recommend manually warping the NMT's brainmask to your subject using the AFNI's [3dNwarpApply](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dNwarpApply.html) command: